chapel-lang/governance/GOVERNANCE.md

 Generally speaking, decision-making on the Chapel project is done by the technical leadership and committers on a consensus basis, taking the opinions of end-users into account when the decision is likely to affect them.
-Project-wide decisions tend to involve all TSC members and committers, while those that are specific to a given effort can be made by a subteam lead and its members, keeping the TSC apprised of key decisions.
+Most decisions are made through GitHub issues, with more major ones getting advertised or discussed in public weekly project meetings.
+Project-wide decisions tend to involve all active committers.
+Those that are specific to a given effort can be made by a subteam lead and its members, keeping other developers and community members apprised of key decisions.
+When a decision cannot be made by consensus among the developer community or appropriate subteam, it should be escalated to the TSC for guidance or a vote.

 Two flavors of votes are used by the project.
 The first type is the most common and is used to gauge the level of support for an idea or